MoezAbid/Reverse-Vending-Machine-Raspberry-Pi/README.md

 ####
 The types of the objects which the deep learning model has been trained on :

-* Plastic bottles, ranging from 25cl to 2 leters.
+* Plastic bottles, ranging from 25cl to 2 liters.
 * Aluminum/Metal cans.

 ####